eikek/sharry/docs/rest.md

         chunkSize: Int, currentChunkSize: Int, totalSize: Long,
         fileIdentifier: String, filename: String, totalChunks: Int`
         are required to identify the chunk
+    -   the `token` query parameter is the upload id; the `fileIdentifier` is some string identifying the file, the webapp uses the filename + file size, for example.

 ## Download Files